Campus Posting Regulations

 Unless the context specifies a different meaning, the following definitions apply:

-- Sign - any printed or digital material included but not limited to decals, photographs, posters, placards, index cards, notebook paper, handbills, brochures, announcements, and advertisements.
-A properly posted sign is one that has been displayed in accordance with posting regulations.
+- Sign - any printed or digital material printed on paper, card stock, or cardboard, included but not limited to decals, photographs, posters, placards, index cards, notebook paper, handbills, brochures, and announcements.
+A properly posted sign is one that has been displayed in accordance with these posting regulations.

 - Banner - any sign larger than 22 inches x 28 inches.

-- Posting - any means for publicly displaying a sign other than carrying it by hand.
+- Posting - any means for publicly displaying a sign other than carrying it by hand or attaching to one’s person.

-- Authorizing Official - Campus Dean of Student Development, the Coordinator of Student Engagement & Activities, the Director of Campus Services or their delegate.
+- Authorized College Official - Campus Dean of Student Development, the Coordinator of Student Engagement & Activities, the Director of Campus Services or their delegates.

 Carrying Signs or Displayed Signs